 Inle Lake is one of the major tourist attractions in Myanmar.
 This is a place like no other – almost a world unto itself.
-It attracts travellers to witness its natural landscapes and cultural sights, then lures them to stay with its atmospheric beauty.
-The mirror like surface of the water and the way it reflects and mingles with the sky give a surreal feel to the place.
-Further in, the lake is home to floating villages, markets and gardens which make this place truly enchanting.
+It attracts travelers to witness its natural landscapes and cultural sights, then lures them to stay with its atmospheric beauty.
+The mirror-like surface of the water and the way it reflects and mingles with the sky give a surreal feel to the place.
+Further in, the lake is home to floating villages, markets, and gardens which make this place truly enchanting.
 There are some 70,000 of Inle Lake's inhabitants (called Intha) live in four cities bordering the lake, in numerous small villages along the lake's shores, and on the lake.
-Boat is the only means of transport, winding through narrow waterways lined with floating gardens.
+Boats are the only means of transport, winding through narrow waterways lined with floating gardens.
 While a day tour cruising is a valid way to visit for those short on time, spend a few more and you can explore deep into the heart of the unique lifestyle of Intha people and soak up the splendor of the surrounding Shan hills.
-And of course there are the famous Intha rowers with their unique “stand-on-one-leg-row-with-the-other” technique.
+And of course, there are the famous Intha rowers with their unique “stand-on-one-leg-row-with-the-other” technique.

 Intha leg rowers have fished this way for generations

 In general, most foreign nationals require an advance visa to enter Myanmar.
 Citizens of Brunei, Cambodia, the Philippines, Indonesia, Laos, Vietnam, and Thailand (only via the international airports) are permitted to enter without a visa for a period not longer than 14 days.

 Yangon International Airport (sometimes call Yangon Mingaladon Airport) is the primary entry point for most travelers, although Mandalay International Airport offers an increasing number of connections.
 The capital, Naypyidaw, also offers some direct international flights.